rhaefer/harospec/content/home/intro.md

 weight = 9  # Order that this section will appear.

 title = "Harospec"
-subtitle = "Transformation data into meaningful information"
+subtitle = "Transforming data into meaningful information"

 # Showcase personal skills or business features.
 #